alan-turing-institute/mosip-infra/deployment/sandbox-v2/terraform/azure/README.md

 We have provided a script to automate the above changes.
 You can find it in `mosip-infra/deployment/sandbox-v2/turing_azure_edits.sh`.

 The script will prompt for user input specifying:
-    - Azure subscription ID
+    - Azure subscription ID.
-    - admin password
+    - admin password.
-    - domain name label (Azure DNS name)
+    - domain name label (Azure DNS name).
     - Azure region (in Title Case).

 If you have made a typo, you should be able to run the script again specifying the correct variable.